 Hey there pals!
 Do I ever have a ‘sweet treat’ for you today!
 I have got to admit, this ‘Santa’s Sweet Shoppe’ painted window is absolutely one of my most favorite projects in some time.

-I thought I was pretty much done decorating for Christmas but then I got a little idea in my head.
+I thought I was pretty much finished decorating for Christmas but then I got a little idea in my head.
 Do you remember when I said I was planning a very ‘Gingerbread Man and Candy Cane’ kind of Christmas?
 Well, it all stems from that.

 And, despite the fact that my to-do list keeps expanding on a daily basis and I really don’t need to do any ‘creating’ for a while; I just couldn’t let this idea go.